On the transition monoid of the Stallings automaton of a subgroup of a free group: Preliminaries

 \subsection{Finite automata and rational languages}

 Let $A$ be a finite alphabet.
-A \textbf{language} over $A$ (or $A$-language) is a subset $L \subseteq A^*$.
+A \textbf{language} over $A$ (or $A$-language) is a subset of $A^*$.
 We can combine $A$-languages using the so-called rational operators: union, product and star.
-The union and product operators take as input a pair $(K,L)$ of $A$-languages and output $K \cup L$ and $KL = \{uv \mid u \in K, v \in L\}$, respectively.
-The star operator applied to $L$ yields the $A$-language under the convention $L^0 = \{1\}$.
+The star operator applied to a language $L$ yields the language under the convention $L^0 = \{1\}$, where $1$ denotes the empty word.

 Consider the congruence $\sim_L$ on $A^*$ given by

 We define the \textbf{syntactic monoid} of $L$ to be $\mathrm{Synt}(L) = A^*/{\sim_L}$.